Phone: 817-697-4038 Fax: 877-409-3962

 What Is A Calcaneal Autograft Harvest?

-Bone grafts are commonly used in orthopedic surgery to promote bone healing, fuse bones, or replace missing bone in various procedures, such as spinal fusion, joint reconstruction, and treatment of bone fractures that have difficulty healing.
-Autografts are grafts taken from the patient’s own body, which typically provide the best biocompatibility and have a lower risk of rejection compared to allografts (grafts from a donor) or synthetic materials.
+Surgeons commonly use bone grafts in orthopedic surgery to stimulate bone healing, fuse bones, or substitute missing bone.
+Autografts, sourced from the patient’s own body, usually offer superior biocompatibility and carry a lower risk of rejection compared to allografts (grafts from a donor) or synthetic materials.

-The calcaneus is often chosen as a donor site for autografts due to its relatively large size and abundance of cancellous (spongy) bone.
-Cancellous bone has a high concentration of bone-forming cells and a more porous structure, making it an ideal choice for promoting bone healing and fusion.
+Surgeons often select the calcaneus as a donor site for autografts because of its relatively large size and abundance of cancellous (spongy) bone.
+Cancellous bone, which features a high concentration of bone-forming cells and a porous structure, is an ideal option for stimulating bone healing and fusion.

-6. Post-operative care: After the procedure, the patient will be given instructions for post-operative care and rehabilitation, which may include activity restrictions and physical therapy to aid in the healing process.
+Subsequently, the surgeon utilizes the harvested bone to augment or repair the target area, such as a spinal fusion site or a fracture nonunion.
+Following the procedure, the patient receives instructions for post-operative care and rehabilitation, which may include activity restrictions and physical therapy to aid in the healing process.

-As with any surgical procedure, there are potential risks and complications associated with calcaneal autograft harvest, such as infection, nerve injury, and pain at the donor site.
-However, the benefits of using the patient’s own bone for grafting often outweigh the risks, as it can lead to improved bone healing and long-term outcomes.
-The decision to use a calcaneal autograft or any other type of bone graft is based on the patient’s specific condition, the surgical requirements, and the surgeon’s expertise and judgment.
+Like any surgical procedure, calcaneal autograft harvest carries potential risks and complications.
+Some risks include infection, nerve injury, and pain at the donor site.
+However, the benefits of utilizing the patient’s own bone for grafting often surpass the risks, as it can result in enhanced bone healing and long-term outcomes.
+Surgeons base the decision to use a calcaneal autograft or any other type of bone graft on the patient’s specific condition, surgical needs, and the expertise and judgment of the surgeon.

 If you would like to speak to an Orthopedic Specialist, give us a call at 817-697-4038, or contact us over the web.
 Tele-medicine appointments are also available.